 Last updated on September 25th, 2021

 Maryland is the 19th most populous and the 42nd most extensive of the 50 states of the United States.
 It is a state in the Mid-Atlantic region of the United States.
 The state attained statehood on April 28, 1788, becoming the 7th state to join the union.
 Its four bordering states are Delaware, Pennsylvania, Virginia, and West Virginia.
 Maryland (nicknamed: Cockade State, Free State, Monumental State, Old Line State, Terrapin State) has 24 counties.
 The state’s capital is Annapolis.
-People who live in Maryland or who come from Maryland are referred to as Marylanders.
+People who live in MD or who come from Maryland are referred to as Marylanders.
 The postal abbreviation for Maryland is MD.
 With these facts about Maryland, let us learn more about its history, geography, economy, people, culture, and much more.

 1. Paleo-Indians first inhabited what is now the state of Maryland.
 Archaeologists have found artifacts such as beads and arrowheads that date back to 13,000 years ago.
 They believe the Paleo-Indians came from other parts of North America to hunt bison and caribou.
 In later years, Native American tribes moved into the region, including the Lenape, Nanticoke, Susquehannock, Shawnee, and Powhatan tribes.